 Operating the engine with the air cleaner removed can cause you or others to be burned.
 The air cleaner not only cleans the air, it stops flame if the engine backfires.
 If it isn't there and the engine backfires, you could be burned.
 Do not drive with the air cleaner removed, and be careful when working on the engine with the air cleaner removed.
-Never pour fuel into the throttle body or attempt to start the engine with the air cleaner removed.
-Doing so could result in serious injury.

-WIPER BLADES
+WINDSHIELD WIPER BLADES